mleonardallen/CarND-Vehicle-Detection/README.md

 | Spatial    | 0.1s  | 0.97 |
 | Color Hist | 0.5s  | 0.95 |

-I opted to remove the color histogram features due to the added cost of feature extraction and relatively little value compared with the other two features.

 Next, I looked at updating color spaces when combining HOG and Spatial features.
-After training my classifier and measuring the accuracy with each combination of color spaces, I decided I got the best accuracy with the following combination.
-I did end up using two separate color spaces.
+After training my classifier and measuring the accuracy with each combination of color spaces, I got the best results by using `YCrCB` for HOG features and a separate color space for Color Spatial features.
 My intuition is that one color space was able to pick up on features that the other missed.
-For what color spaces to include, I decided to not limit the channels for two reasons.
-My first reason is because the features have very little overhead in extracting.
-Secondly, I opted to use a decision tree family classifier, which do not suffer from the curse of dimensionality due to their implicit ability to do feature selection.
-Because of this, I was not worried about the number of features generated.

 | Feature | Color Space | Channels |
 | ------- | ----------- | -------- |
 | HOG     | YCrCB       | ALL      |
 | Spatial | YUV         | ALL      |

+For what color spaces to include, I decided to not limit the channels for two reasons.
+My first reason is because the features have very little overhead in extracting after optimization.
+Secondly, I opted to use a decision tree family classifier, which do not suffer from the curse of dimensionality due to their implicit ability to do feature selection.
+Because of this, I was not worried about the number of features generated.

+####3.
+Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Note: To easily save my normalization, feature selection and classifier, I found it useful to wrap everything with [sklearn.pipeline.Pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).
 ```